bparanj/crystal/computer/terms/thermal-paste.md

 ### What is Thermal Paste?

 Thermal paste, also known as thermal compound, thermal grease, or thermal interface material (TIM), is a thermally conductive compound used to improve the heat transfer between two surfaces.
-It typically consists of a polymerizable liquid matrix and thermally conductive fillers.
+It  consists of a polymerizable liquid matrix and thermally conductive fillers.

 ### Why Do We Need Thermal Paste?